 Ink Business Preferred® Credit Card | 6 hours | $100 per day up to max 5 days ($500) | Cardholder, immediate family members, and employees | $95 |

-United Club℠ Infinite Card | 6 hours | $100 per day up to max 3 days ($300) | Cardholder | $525 |
+The New United Club℠ Card | 6 hours | $100 per day up to max 3 days ($300) | Cardholder | $695 |

 AAdvantage® Aviator® Red World Elite Mastercard® | 12 hours | $100 per day up to max 3 days ($300) | Cardholder | $99 |

-Both Visa and Mastercard provide basic Baggage Delay coverage on mid-tier & top-tier credit cards.
+Both Visa and Mastercard provide basic baggage delay coverage on mid-tier & top-tier credit cards.

 “If your checked baggage is delayed or misdirected for more than four hours, you can be reimbursed for necessities you purchase up to $300.
-Certain terms, conditions, and exclusions apply.
+Certain terms, conditions and exclusions apply.
 In order for coverage to apply, you must use your covered Visa Signature® card to secure transactions.”

-World Elite Mastercard Baggage Delay Insurance
+World Elite Mastercard baggage delay insurance

-“Reimburses you for replacing essential personal or business items in your baggage, if the baggage you have checked on a common carrier is delayed in transit and your tickets were purchased using an eligible Mastercard.”
+“Reimburses you for replacing essential personal or business items in your baggage, if the baggage you have checked on to a common carrier is delayed in transit and your tickets were purchased using an eligible Mastercard.”

 What Purchases Does Baggage Delay Cover?

-Baggage Delay policies only cover essential costs incurred because your baggage is delayed or misdirected.
-Baggage Delay policies typically apply to your destination only, and Barclays explicitly excludes claims when returning home.
+Baggage delay policies only cover essential costs incurred because your baggage is delayed or misdirected.
+Baggage delay policies typically apply to your destination only, and Barclays explicitly excludes claims when returning home.

 - Clothing